geographika/getting-started-with-mapserver/workshop/content/docs/introduction/docker.md

 ## Docker

-We will be using MapServer on a Docker image https://github.com/camptocamp/docker-mapserver
+For the workshop We will be using MapServer on a Docker image.
+This ensures that the MapServer version and the Apache web server configuration are identical.

+https://github.com/camptocamp/docker-mapserver